LilChubby/Final-Project-J124/README.md

 #### The full table should look like this.
 ![pivot table](Q1p2.png)

 * As shown, the pivot table indicates that as studytime increases from 1 to 4, there is a general trend of reduced average workday alcohol consumption (Dalc) and weekend alcohol consumption (Walc).
+The data might be easily misinterpreted if you compare it incorrectly.
+You are supposed to compare weekday consumption to weekend consumption and not simply compare them all together becuase there are two columns, which may it a bit confusing!
 This suggests that students who dedicate more time to studying tend to consume less alcohol on both weekdays and weekends.
 Additionally, we can conclude that students with not a lot of free time (freetime=1), there seems to be a decrease in average alcohol consumption as studytime increases.
 Conversely, for students with a lot of free time (freetime=5), the pattern of alcohol consumption remains relatively consistent across different studytime levels.
 It is evident that students who are able to make a healthy balance between study and leisure time (moderate studytime and freetime values) generally demonstrate moderate alcohol consumption.
 This could potentially infer that maintaining a healthy balance between academic commitments and personal time requires one to be more responsible with their alcohol consumption.

  <br>